sthagen/laskea/docs/install.md

 $ pipx install laskea
 ```

-For production use (well, ahem, ...) or within a virtual python env:
+For production use or within a virtual python env:

 ```bash
 $ pip install laskea